I want to get married, where do I start?

-If you are Australian born you are required to produce either your Australian Passport, original Birth Certificate or authorized extract.
+If you are Australian born you are required to produce either your Australian Passport (expired is fine, cancelled passport - not so much), original Birth Certificate or authorized extract.
 If born overseas your birth certificate is preferred but if you can’t produce it then your overseas passport will be accepted.

 Note: You must provide photographic identification.

 On your wedding day you will sign my wedding register and other documents.
 To complete this procedure you will need two witnesses who are both over the age of 18.

 - Reaffirmation of Vows